-By understanding that mathematical reality consists of perceptually self-controlled numerical operations on physical objects, we can see how Peirce, and also Gödel, confuse the meaning-content of mathematical signs with Platonist mathematical abstract forms as objects.
-The arithmetical numbers are neither physical objects nor abstract concepts but the conceptual components of our quantitative operations on physical objects as the mathematical reality, upon it we prove the truth or the falsity of our abstract mathematical hypotheses (Nesher, 2011).
+By understanding that mathematical reality consists of perceptually self-controlled numerical operations on physical objects, we can see how Peirce, as well as Gödel, confuse the meaning-content of mathematical signs with abstract Platonist mathematical forms as objects.
+The arithmetical numbers are neither physical objects nor abstract concepts but the conceptual components of our quantitative operations on physical objects as the mathematical reality upon which we prove the truth or the falsity of our abstract mathematical hypotheses (Nesher, 2011).

 3.3.
-Gödel in Late, From Pure Platonism into Realist Epistemology of the Mathematical Science
+Gödel in Late, from Pure Platonism to a Realist Epistemology of the Mathematical Science

-Hence, mathematics without operational measuring the predicted and eventually observed true facts of reality cannot be true and cannot be “on a much firmer ground” than physics without “a testable prediction.”
+Mathematics without operationally measuring the predicted and the eventually observed true facts of reality cannot be true and cannot be “on a much firmer ground” than physics without “a testable prediction.”
 Both have to prove their own truths upon “their different ways of approaching the world.”

-However mathematical intuition in addition creates the conviction that, if these formulas express observable facts and were obtained by applying mathematics to verified physical laws (or if they express ascertainable mathematical facts), then these facts will be brought out by observation (or computation) (Gödel, 1953/9-III: #16; cf. ##13-15 & n.
-34).
+However mathematical intuition in addition creates the conviction that, if these formulas express observable facts and were obtained by applying mathematics to verified physical laws (or if they express ascertainable mathematical facts), then these facts will be brought out by observation (or computation).
+(Gödel, 1953/9-III: #16; cf. #13-15 & n.
+34)

-How may one understand this hinted explication of the relationship between intuitive mathematical truth representing its own reality and its application to physical theories to enable observable predictions of them (Gödel, 1953II: #15)?
+How may one understand this hinted explication of the relationship between intuitive mathematical truth representing its own reality and its application to physical theories to enable their observable predictions(Gödel, 1953II: #15)?
 At the end, mathematics is neither the queen of science nor its servant but its quantitative backbone—that is, the quantified formulations of scientific theoretical hypotheses and their operations in scientific observations—without which physical and other theories cannot be evaluated experimentally.
-The explanation to the puzzlement why mathematics is considered exact or pure science while being empirical like other experimental sciences, is the relative simplicity of its represented reality in respect to the physical and the psychological realities.
+The explanation of the puzzlement as to why mathematics is considered exact or pure science while being empirical like other experimental sciences, is the relative simplicity of its represented reality with respect to physical and psychological realities.
 This empirical explanation can be seen in Gödel’s late philosophical writings on the foundations of mathematics:

 If mathematics describes an objective world just like physics, there is no reason why inductive methods should not be applied in mathematics just the same as in physics. . . .
 This whole consideration incidentally shows that the philosophical implications of the mathematical facts explained do not lie entirely on the side of rationalistic or idealistic philosophy, but that in one respect they favor the empiricist viewpoint.
 It is true that only the second alternative points in this direction.
 (Gödel, 1951: 313)

 Hence, we can know experientially the mathematical facts of the mathematical empirical reality.

-4 Epistemic Logic, Representing Our Confrontation in Reality, Is The Methodology of All Our Knowledge
+4. Epistemic Logic, Representing our Confrontation with Reality, is the Methodology of all our Knowledge

-4.1 Epistemic Logic Is the Methodology of Perceptual and Scientific Operations in Proving True Representation of Reality to Guide Human Conducts
+4.1.
+Epistemic Logic is the Methodology of Perceptual and Scientific Operations in Proving True Representation of Reality to Guide Human Conduct